-If you are on the other end of the spectrum from the traveler who may prefer to take one of the above ultra-luxury cruises around the world and instead are willing to rough it a bit for the journey, you can actually book a spot on a cargo ship and save money.
+Suppose you are on the other end of the spectrum from the traveler who may prefer to take one of the above ultra-luxury cruises around the world and instead are willing to rough it a bit for the journey.
+In that case, you can actually book a spot on a cargo ship and save money.

-Rather than going all around the world at once, you’ll either have to coordinate departures carefully or use these voyages as components combined with other methods to traverse the globe.
+Sites like Voyages en Cargo and Cargo Ship Voyages specialize in this type of trip.
+Rather than going worldwide simultaneously, you’ll have to coordinate departures carefully or use these voyages as components combined with other methods to traverse the globe.

-You can expect a very basic cabin, all of your meals, and very little entertainment onboard.
+You can expect a basic cabin, meals, and little entertainment onboard.
 Wifi may not even be an option, and it may not be the most comfortable accommodation.
-However, some very remote destinations can be found on cargo ships and they can be a form of affordable travel.
+However, some very remote destinations can be found on cargo ships, and they can be a form of affordable travel.

 Around the World via Train

-While you can’t get completely around the world via train, you can make a huge portion of the trip by rail and then use other methods to cross the oceans.
+While you can’t get around the world by train, you can make a considerable portion of the trip by rail and then use other methods to cross the oceans.

 There is something nostalgic about traveling by rail that I have always loved, and it would be amazing to see so much out the window along the way.